cornshuckin2/etm-676-ai-qa/ai-helper/notes.md

 - All suggested tests failed due to using the wrong locators.
 - The suggestions were ok, but one test is not valid.
 Also, why didn't we get all of these suggestions on the first run?
 - The suggestion on priority seemed a bit off.
 Error messages are important but not critical (P1).

+Second Run

+- It gave suggestions for new test cases, but those test cases already existed.
+- Updating to a stronger model 4o-mini to 4o